codescrum/bebox/README.md

     bebox profile list

-**We recommend to use our default profiles (fundamental, users, security) for steps (0, 1, 3), but you can edit or delete them under your own risk**
+**We recommend to use our default profiles (fundamental, users, security) for steps (0, 1, 3) respectively, but you can edit or delete them under your own risk**

 **Important:** Remember that you need to write/edit the puppet code for the profiles to work (specially step-2 that has no defaults); also you have to write/edit the Puppetfile template created to add modules that your profile use; additionally if you call hiera data from a profile you need to add them in the hiera/data/<data>.yaml file in the structure created (see Hiera part below)